dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 It is required that all option instances are the same across a given `JsonNode` tree.

 ### Using `System.Object` for values
-Both `JsonObject` and `JsonArray` have indexers that allow `JsonNode` types to be specified for the property\array values.
+`JsonNode` has indexers that allow `JsonObject` properties and `JsonArray` elements to be specified.
 This allows a terse and more performant mode:
 ```cs
     var jObject = new JsonObject(options)
     {